gucio321/PrusaSlicer-CR-200B/README.md

     - Supported Nozzle: 0.2 mm
     - Enables Ironing and Avoids Crossing Perimeters
     - Used for very, very high quality prints, but takes a whole lot of time

+### Filaments

+> [!Note]
+> Currently, this repo does not contain any special filament presets.
+The one I'm using is the generic PLA with customized Flow Ratio and Temperature.